ietf-wg-cellar/ebml-specification/specification.markdown

 Just like XML, the specific "tags" (IDs in EBML parlance) used in an EBML implementation are arbitrary.
 However, the semantic of EBML outlines general data types and ID's.

+## Notation and Conventions

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## Structure

 EBML uses a system of Elements to compose an EBML "Document".
 Elements incorporate three parts: an Element ID, an Element Data Size, and Element Data.
 The Element Data, which is described by the Element ID, may include either binary data or one or many other Elements.